weaveworks/profiles/userdocs/profiles.dev/docs/installer-docs/upgrading-profiles.md

 This will then perform an upgrade of your local installation.
 You can also pass in the `--create-pr` flag to automatically create a PR
 .
 Pctl uses a 3-way merge behind the scenes to perform the upgrade.
-If you have made local modifications to your installation that conflict with changes in the upgrades you will get merge conflicts, and will have to manual resolve them.
+If you have made local modifications to your installation that conflict with changes in the upgrades you will get merge conflicts, and will have to manually resolve them.